gruntwork-io/docs/docs/2.0/docs/library/guides/updating-modules.md

 }
 ```

-After making the change, run `terragrunt plan`, inspect the output to ensure it looks as you expect, then run `terragrunt apply`.
+After making the change, run `terragrunt plan`, review the output to confirm it matches your expectations, then execute `terragrunt apply`.

 </TabItem>
 </Tabs>

 ## Patcher

-Keeping track of all references to modules and services is a complicated, error prone task.
-To solve this problem, Gruntwork developed [Patcher](/2.0/docs/patcher/concepts/), which shows the version of a module you are using, the latest version available, and the changelog for the module.
+Manually tracking all references to modules and services can be complex and error-prone.
+To address this challenge, Gruntwork developed [Patcher](/2.0/docs/patcher/concepts/).
+Patcher identifies the version of a module currently in use, the latest available version, and provides the associated changelog, streamlining the update process.